 Preferred shares offer advantages to both issuers and holders of the securities.
 The issuers may benefit in the following way:

 No obligation for dividends: The shares do not force issuers to pay dividends to shareholders.
-For example, if, currently, the company does not have enough funds to pay dividends, it may just defer the payment.
+For example, if the company does not have enough funds to pay dividends, it may just defer the payment.

-Flexibility of terms: The company’s management enjoys the flexibility to set up almost any terms for preferred shares.
+Flexibility of terms: The company’s management enjoys the flexibility to set up almost any terms for the shares.

 Preferred shares can also be an attractive alternative for investors.
 The investors may benefit in the following way: